Find A Local Expert Ready To Help 24/7!

 1. Inspect Your Roof Twice a Year

-Your roof is your home's first defense against water intrusion.
+Your roof is your home's first line of defense against severe weather.

 • Signs of previous leaks

-Blocked gutters cause water to overflow and collect around your foundation.
+Blocked gutters force water to overflow and collect around your foundation.

-Homeowners in Kennesaw, Woodstock, and Acworth should clean gutters regularly, especially after heavy storms and during pollen season.
+Homeowners in Kennesaw, Woodstock, and Acworth should clean gutters regularly, especially after heavy rainstorms and during Georgia's pollen season.

 4. Monitor Your Basement or Crawl Space